udf/uniborg/README.md

-The core features offered by the custom `TelegramClient` live under the [`uniborg/`](https://github.com/uniborg/uniborg/tree/master/uniborg) directory, with some utilities, enhancements and the core plugin, which can be unloaded in itself (something fun to do, but you will probably want to restart your borg after).
+The core features offered by the custom `TelegramClient` live under the [`uniborg/`](https://github.com/uniborg/uniborg/tree/master/uniborg) directory, with some utilities, enhancements and the core plugin.

 ## learning